deniel666/FPF_/FPF-Spec.md

 **CC‑A.6.5‑10 - Pattern integration.**
 New or revised patterns in Part A/B/C/E that introduce n‑ary relations, morphisms, or signatures **SHALL** reference A.6.5 in their Relations section and attest that they follow SlotKind/ValueKind/RefKind discipline.

+**CC‑A.6.5‑11 - Slot‑content terminology.**
+Normative text that refers to “what is in a slot” **SHALL** use **slot‑content** (or **slot filler**) and **SHALL NOT** rely on role/person metaphors (e.g. “occupant”) unless explicitly defined as a strict synonym for slot‑content with no added semantics.

+**CC‑A.6.5‑12 - Slot‑operation verb discipline.**
+Any normative description of a change “to a slot” **MUST** specify which operation class it is (initialize vs assign/set vs retarget vs by‑value edit vs resolve vs mutate/revise), using the canonical verbs in A.6.5:4.5.2 or explicitly mapping local terms to them.

+**CC‑A.6.5‑13 - Binding‑time clarity.**
+Any use of “early binding / late binding” (or equivalent) **MUST** specify whether it refers to:

+* Identifier binding (name‑binding),
+* Slot filling (early/late‑filled),
+* Reference resolution / dispatch (eager/lazy‑resolved).

 ### A.6.5:8 - Consequences

 **Benefits**

-* **Uniform language for arguments.**
+* **Uniform language for arguments and for operations.**
-  Any n‑ary relation (episteme, role, method, service, guard) can be described with the same SlotKind/ValueKind/RefKind triple.
+  Any n‑ary relation (episteme, role, method, service, guard) can be described with the same SlotKind/ValueKind/RefKind triple **and** with a stable operation lexicon (fill/initialize/assign/retarget/resolve).

 * **Safer substitutions.**
-  Substitution, retargeting, and viewing laws (A.6.2–A.6.4) can be stated in terms of *which SlotKinds* they read/write and *which ValueKinds* they preserve or retarget.
+  Substitution, retargeting, and viewing laws (A.6.2–A.6.4) can be stated in terms of *which SlotKinds* they read/write and *which ValueKinds* they preserve or retarget, without accidentally collapsing into “just replace the thing”.

 * **Cleaner naming and migration.**
   Misuses of `*Ref`, `*Slot`, “Role”, “Subject”, “Object” in signatures become guard‑detectable; migration strategies can be described as re‑factoring SlotKinds and ValueKinds rather than ad‑hoc renames.

 * **Tool alignment.**
-  Implementation languages with **row‑typed records, dependent types, and algebraic effects** map naturally to the SlotKind/ValueKind/RefKind layers, easing code generation and static analysis. ([ACM Digital Library][13])
+  Implementation languages with **row‑typed records, dependent types, and algebraic effects** map naturally to the SlotKind/ValueKind/RefKind layers, easing code generation and static analysis. ([13])

 **Trade‑offs / mitigations**